Search the Section 30 schedule

 - details of any areas that overlap*

 Across Australia, many licence areas overlap.
 When you check the population, consider all licence areas that overlap.
-Part 5, Section 51 of the BSA defines 'overlap'.
-Areas overlap if the population in the overlap area is more than 30% of the total population of either area.
+Part 5, Section 51 of the Broadcasting Services Act 1992 (the BSA) sets out rules for overlapping licence areas.
+If the population in the overlap area is more than 30% of the total population of either area, the rules in Part 5 of the BSA apply to both licence areas as if they were one licence area.
 Section 51 of the BSA does not apply to Division 5A.

 About licence areas

-A licence area is a geographical area that is in a licence area plan (LAP).
-We use ABS census data to provide a legal determination under section 30.
-This determination states the:
+A licence area is a geographical area that is defined in a licence area plan (LAP).
+We use ABS census data to make a legal determination under section 30 of the BSA, which includes the:

 - population of Australia